Diego Maradona: Political views

-Maradona voiced support for Bolivia's president Evo Morales and was also a supporter of former Venezuelan President Hugo Chávez.
+Maradona voiced support for Bolivia's president Evo Morales and was also a supporter of former Venezuelan president Hugo Chávez.
 In 2005, he came to Venezuela to meet Chávez, who received him in the presidential Miraflores Palace.
 After the meeting, Maradona said that he had come to meet a "great man" (un grande, which can also mean "a big man", in Spanish), but had instead met a gigantic man (un gigante).
 He also stated, "I believe in Chávez, I am a Chavista.
 Everything Fidel does, everything Chávez does, for me is the best."
 Maradona was Chávez's guest of honour at the opening game of the 2007 Copa América held in Venezuela.
 In a 2017 interview, Maradona praised Russian president Vladimir Putin and considered him, along with Chavez and Castro, to be among the best political leaders in the world, stating: "Putin is a man who can bring peace to many in this world.
-He’s a phenomenon; simply a phenomenon".
+He's a phenomenon; simply a phenomenon".

-Many sportsmen claim to be champions of the people, but Maradona's populism is underwritten by his itinerary — the proletarian strongholds of Buenos Aires, Naples, and now Havana.
+Many sportsmen claim to be champions of the people, but Maradona's populism is underwritten by his itinerary—the proletarian strongholds of Buenos Aires, Naples, and now Havana.

 — Martin Amis writing for The Guardian, 2004.

+Having returned to his Catholic faith, Maradona donated a signed Argentina jersey to Pope Francis, and it is kept in one of the Vatican Museums.

 In 2004, Maradona participated in a protest against the U.S.-led war in Iraq.
 Maradona declared his opposition to what he identified as imperialism, particularly during the 2005 Summit of the Americas in Mar del Plata, Argentina.
 There he protested George W. Bush's presence in Argentina, wearing a T-shirt labelled "STOP BUSH" (with the "s" in "Bush" being replaced with a swastika) and referring to Bush as "human garbage".
 In August 2007, Maradona went further, making an appearance on Chávez's weekly television show Aló Presidente and saying, "I hate everything that comes from the United States.
 I hate it with all my strength."
 By December 2008, Maradona seemed to adopt a more positive U.S. attitude and expressed admiration for Bush's successor, then-President-elect Barack Obama, for whom he had great expectations.
 However, in 2017, Maradona was critical of President Donald Trump and called him "a cartoon character".

-"I asked myself, 'Who is this man?
-Who is this footballing magician, this Sex Pistol of international football, this cocaine victim who kicked the habit, looked like Falstaff and was as weak as spaghetti?'
-If Andy Warhol had still been alive, he would have definitely put Maradona alongside Marilyn Monroe and Mao Tse-tung.
-I'm convinced that if he hadn't been a footballer, he'd've become a revolutionary."